emptyfist/Kafka-tutorial/README.md

 # testing-kafka-app-with-jest
 Example set of applications using Kafka and Avro and a set of end-to-end tests in Jest.

-This was built as a demo for my blog post about [Testing Kafka queues with Jest on my Medium](https://medium.com/@colinwren/testing-a-apache-kafka-based-application-with-jest-avro-kafka-and-node-kafka-5dfa50389121).
+This was built as a demo for blog post about [Testing Kafka queues with Jest on my Medium](https://medium.com/@colinwren/testing-a-apache-kafka-based-application-with-jest-avro-kafka-and-node-kafka-5dfa50389121).

 If you find this project useful please leave a comment or 'Clap' on the blog post.
 Any PRs or Issues are gratefully accepted, this is a demo project so there may be use cases or bugs I've not covered.